viamrobotics/docs/docs/get-started/try-viam/try-viam-tutorial.md

 ### Base control

-The [base component](/components/base/) is the platform that the other parts of a mobile robot attach to.
+The [base component](/components/base/) is the platform that the other parts of a mobile machine attach to.

 Click the `viam_base` component to expand the base control pane to reveal the camera feed and driving interfaces.